-Several hundred years in Spain, the evil Knights Templar had their eyes burned out and then were set alight by the inhabitants of a village.
-Fast forward to the present day, it’s the anniversary of the Templar’s death and the villagers are holding a festival to celebrate.
-New in town is Jack, who discovers his ex -girlfriend is now the wife of the Mayor.
+Several hundred years ago in Spain, the evil Knights Templar had their eyes burned out were then set alight by the inhabitants of a village.
+Fast forward to the present day, an it’s the anniversary of the Templar’s death and the villagers are holding a festival to celebrate.
+New in town is Jack, who discovers his ex girlfriend is now the wife of the Mayor.
 As the love triangle heats up, bullied hunchback Marco kidnaps a woman so her blood can revive the Templars.
-Soon the nasty Blind Dead are on their way to disturb the festivities…….
+Soon the nasty Blind Dead are on their way to disturb the festivities….

-I have no idea why this first sequel to Tombs Of The Blind Dead isn’t called Return Of The Blind Dead, and in fact I’m not sure it it’s actually really a sequel.
-Considering that things are shown in this which contradict happenings in the first film-for example when the Templars are executed they have their eyes burned out but in the first film it’s said that vultures took out their eyes, and the location where the Templars are buried is different.
-I would say it’s more of a partial remake and maybe all four films are just different versions of the same basic premise rather than following on from each other.
+I have no idea why this first sequel to Tombs Of The Blind Dead isn’t called Return Of The Blind Dead, and in fact I’m not sure i it’s actually really a sequel, considering that things are shown in this which contradict happenings in the first film.
+For example, when the Templars are executed they have their eyes burned out, but in the first movie we’re told that vultures took out their eyes, and the location where the Templars are buried is different.
+I would say it’s more of a partial remake, and maybe all four films are just different versions of the same basic premise rather than following on from each other.

 Far more effective are some of the smaller scale sequences, such as a really nail biting bit when the nasty Mayor tries to escape using a young girl as bait, and there’s one rather poetic scene near the end when some people are escaping through the village by early daylight, trying not to make a sound and the Templars are standing still like creepy statues, a really atmospheric and also extremely suspenseful scene.
-As with the previous film, De Ossorio shows great talent in a lot of scenes, but then falls down many occasions, such as with another totally unneccessary rape scene [although tamer and not ‘finished’], while the acting, while better than that of Tombs, still isn’t that great, a particular shame when there are a lot more characters.
+As with the previous film, De Ossorio shows great talent in a lot of scenes, but then falls down on occasion and you get another totally unneccessary rape scene [although tamer and not ‘finished’], while the acting, though better than that of Tombs, still isn’t that great, a particular shame when there are a lot more characters.
 You don’t really give a damn about the film’s love triangle either, though it’s not given much screen time.
-The gore opens well with a horrid eye burning and continues with a heart ripping, but after that it’s just quick and unconvinving arm loppings and beheadings and the like, nothing at all shocking.
+The gore opens well with a horrid eye burning and continues with a heart ripping, but after that it’s just quick and unconvincing arm loppings and beheadings and the like, nothing at all shocking.

-This is a more American style film and is perhaps more derivative.
-It definately has a Night Of The Living Dead influence and reminded me quite a bit of The Birds too, I also think it influenced The Fog.
+This is a more American-style film and is perhaps more derivative.
+It defiiately has a Night Of The Living Dead influence and reminded me quite a bit of The Birds too, I also reckon that it influenced The Fog.
 I think I preferred Tombs to this, it felt more strange and original, but this is far more coherent and is probably a more entertaining watch, if hardly a classic.
 The next film, The Ghost Galleon, is supposed to be dreadful.
-We shall see……………
+We shall see….